e2-dunstan/CGDGameJam1/Post-mortem.md

 ### Playtest

 Only a small group was used for external playtesting.
 Most of the feedback from this were the same issues that were known but weren’t fixed in time.
-Most of this was done right before the deadline as there wasn’t a playable level to test the mechanics.
+This is because most of the playtesting was done right before the deadline, as there wasn’t a playable level to test the mechanics.
 Next time, having a level to test mechanics earlier in the development cycle is important next time in order to find bug and fix them.

 ##
 ## Gameplay